Duy-Thanh/gcc-opt-viewer/README.md

 g++ -c main.cpp -fsave-optimization-record -o main
 ```

-- First, you need to install [Python](https://www.python.org/).
+- You also need to install [Python](https://www.python.org/).
 Please download latest version.
 Make sure that you checked in `Add to PATH` when finishing Python installation

 - On Windows, you need to install [Git for Windows](https://gitforwindows.org/).
 Please download latest version.
 You can find install instructions on the Internet